Misfits (TV series): Series 1 (2009) Misfits follows five delinquents on community service at a community centre who are caught outside during a supernatural thunderstorm and who acquire special abilities. Initially, the show focused on five young adults, each gaining a superpower which mirrors their character. Kelly Bailey (Lauren Socha)—constantly judged for her class ("chav")—gains the ability of telepathy, Curtis Donovan (Nathan Stewart-Jarrett)—trying to escape a mistake from his past—can rewind time after experiencing an immense sense of regret, Alisha Daniels (Antonia Thomas)—a woman who is extremely comfortable with her sexuality and body—sends people into a sexual frenzy when they touch her skin and Simon Bellamy (Iwan Rheon)—often ignored or not acknowledged—can become invisible. Nathan Young (Robert Sheehan) appears unchanged.

-The group are attacked by their probation officer, Tony, who was driven insane when he acquired his strange powers in the electrical storm, and is accidentally killed by Kelly in self-defence.
-The main plot of the first series is the five trying to stop anyone else finding out about the death.
-Tony's replacement, Sally is revealed to be Tony's fiancée, and she suspects that the gang know more than they claim to.
-Sally's suspicion grows and she forms a relationship with Simon, secretly pretending to like him in order to get information from him about Tony's disappearance.
+The group are attacked by their probation officer, Tony, who was driven insane when he acquired his strange powers in the electrical storm and is accidentally killed by Kelly in self-defence.
+The main plot of the first series is the five trying to stop anyone else from finding out about the death.
+Tony's replacement, Sally, is revealed to be Tony's fiancée, and she suspects that the gang know more than they claim to.
+Sally's suspicion grows, and she forms a relationship with Simon, secretly pretending to like him to get information from him about Tony's disappearance.
 She steals his mobile phone, which has the video of Nathan saying they killed Tony, sees it, and tries to convince Simon to go to the police.
 When she tries to get away, Simon turns invisible, intentionally unnerves her while doing so, and then accidentally kills her in the struggle for his mobile.

-Other subplots of the series involve Nathan living in the community centre after his mother kicks him out of her house, Alisha and Curtis becoming involved in a relationship, Curtis accidentally changing time so he never split up from his ex-girlfriend Sam, Nathan trying to figure out what his power could possibly be, and Simon's sense of loneliness and isolation from the rest of the group.
+Other subplots of the series involve Nathan living in the community centre after his mother kicks him out of her house, Alisha and Curtis becoming involved in a relationship, Curtis accidentally changing time so he never split up from his ex-girlfriend Sam, Nathan trying to figure out what his power could be, and Simon's sense of loneliness and isolation from the rest of the group.

 After disposing of Sally's body, the delinquents discover the Virtue cult, a group of young people who have begun adopting ultra-conservative behaviour.
-Nathan and Simon discover that this is the fault of Rachel, a conservative young woman who gained the power of suggestion due to the storm.
-During a struggle on a rooftop, both Rachel and Nathan are killed and the brainwashed youth freed.
+Nathan and Simon find that this is the fault of Rachel, a conservative young woman who gained the power of suggestion due to the storm.
+During a struggle on a rooftop, both Rachel and Nathan are killed, and the brainwashed youths are freed.
 As his friends mourn, Nathan's power is finally revealed to be immortality as he awakens in his coffin, unharmed and buried alive.